 4. Products and Services

-This section just differentiates your product from what your competitors are offering.
-This should essentially list all the benefits of your product in the way that you would present it to your prospective clients, so really think about what sets you apart from others.
+This section differentiates your product from what your competitors are offering.
+Here is where you should list all of the features and benefits of your product in the way that would appeal to potential customers.
+Make sure to include:

 5. Sales and Marketing

-This is arguably the most important part of your business plan because it deals with the actual acquisition of what no business survives without—customers.
+This is arguably the most important part of your business plan because it deals with the actual acquisition of what no business can survive without—customers.
+Think of marketing as getting people to know, like, and trust you.
+Think of sales as the part where a customer actually chooses and pays for a product or service from you.

-If you have a brick and mortar business, your website will be its second ‘home,’ so take the time to carefully plan what you want it to reflect.
-This includes high-quality images, product descriptions, branding elements, and access to help if your customers need it.
+If you have a brick and mortar business, your website will be its second home, so take the time to carefully plan your website’s look and feel.

 6. Operations and Management Plan

-This section deals with the administrative tasks associated with your business.
-This will include the location, equipment, staff, expenses, policies, managerial hierarchies, legal issues, etc.
+This section deals with the administrative tasks associated with your business, including:

 7. Development Plan

 This is where your future aspirations come in.
-Write about your plans for your company in the future, and don’t be afraid to use your imagination!
+Write about your company plans for the future, and don’t be afraid to use your imagination!
 This part is essential because your business’s development will dictate how it fares against rising competition.
-So keep fleshing this area out frequently.
+So keep returning to this plan frequently.

 8. Financial Factors

-The Canada Business Network has provided a list of multiple templates which can be used to make business plans easily for Canadian businesses.
+The Canada Business Network has provided a list of multiple business plan templates which can be used to make business plans easily if you’re a Canadian business.
+Good luck and let us know if you have any questions along the way!